python/cpython/Doc/library/shutil.rst

    available), or "xztar" (if the :mod:`lzma` module is available).

-   *root_dir* is a directory that will be the root directory of the archive; for example, we typically chdir into *root_dir* before creating the archive.
-This also means that all paths in the archive will be relative to *root_dir*.
+   *root_dir* is a directory that will be the root directory of the archive, all paths in the archive will be relative to it; for example, we typically chdir into *root_dir* before creating the archive.

    *base_dir* is the directory where we start archiving from;
-   i.e. *base_dir* will be the common prefix of all files and directories in the archive.  *base_dir* must be given realative to *root_dir*.
+   i.e. *base_dir* will be the common prefix of all files and directories in the archive.  *base_dir* must be given relative to *root_dir*.

    *root_dir* and *base_dir* both default to the current directory.